 Gene-based personalised medicine to treat diabetes

-A new project will draw on the genetic information of diabetes patients so that doctors can provide them with personalised treatment.
+A new project will draw on the genetic information of diabetes patients so that doctors can provide them with personalized treatment.
 Thanks to a 30 million kroner grant from the Innovation Fund Denmark, the project will support research that will improve the diagnosis and treatment of diabetes.

 Small genetic variations can have a major impact on which types of treatment to offer patients with diabetes.
 While this is well-known, busy doctors lack the tools to be able to integrate this knowledge into their diagnosis and treatment of diabetes patients.

 The project TRANSLATE will now allow doctors to offer personalised medicine to diabetes patients.
 Whole genome sequences of patient DNA will undergo advanced data analysis, and the results communicated to doctors through newly developed software along with treatment recommendations.

 ”We know of many different genetic variations that can help doctors to make the right diagnosis and choose the right treatment for individual patients.
 But for this knowledge to reach as many patients as possible, doctors need a simple way to turn the genetic information into treatment recommendation,” says Professor Torben Hansen from the Novo Nordisk Foundation Center for Basic Metabolic Research at the University of Copenhagen.

 Some patients with type 2 diabetes have a benign form of the disease, in which their blood sugar levels are only slightly elevated.
 These patients do not need the same type of treatment as other patients.
 However, all diabetes patients are currently offered the same treatment based on standardised recommendations, which means some patients are receiving medication that they do not need.
 These overmedicated patients cost around DKK 20,000 per year.